ARE HOSPITALS PROTECTING PATIENTS FROM CANDIDA AURIS INFECTIONS?

 WHAT TO DO TO AVOID C. AURIS IN HOSPITALS AND NURSING HOMES

 It’s important to ask questions, whether your loved one is living in a nursing home or you need hospital care.
 Find out if the facility is following proper infection-control protocol.
 Ask about staffing levels.
 Are the staff working at the facility trained in enforcing infection-control measures?

 The Times report found that orderlies and nurses moved in and out of an infected patient’s room without wearing gloves, gowns and masks – essentially spreading C. auris from room to room.
 As one patient advocate said in the Times: “(Nursing homes) are caldrons that are constantly seeding and reseeding hospitals with increasingly dangerous bacteria. … You’ll never protect hospital patients until the nursing homes are forced to clean up.”

 If you or a loved one acquired C. auris in a hospital or nursing home, you will need a knowledgeable legal advocate at your side.
 The medical care facility and its insurance company may deny any negligence.
 That’s why you need an experienced attorney on your side.
-The Deratany Firm can help you get the justice you deserve.
+Deratany & Kosner can help you get the justice you deserve.
 Trust us to handle your claim.
 Contact us today to learn how we can help.